The tale of Kaspar Hauser seems straight from a Dickens novel.

 The mysterious note went on to claim that the boy could read, write, and wanted to become “a horseman like his father.”
 Although he did not have parents, said the letter, if he did “he would have been a learned man.”
 It ended ominously with the author stating that “it would cost me my neck” had he escorted Hauser to Nuremberg himself.

 Police took the boy into custody, where observers reported that although he behaved as if he were a child (indeed, he walked as though he were a toddler just learning how), he was clearly not “a madman or an idiot.”
 He did not speak unless it was to parrot words and phrases.
-He had a very small vocabulary, which consisted mainly of words referring to horses.
+He had a very small vocabulary that consisted mainly of words referring to horses.
 Oddly, although his feet had been damaged from his journey they were “as soft as the palm of a hand,” as though he had never work shoes before he had traveled to Nuremberg.

 Hauser was repulsed by all food and drink except for bread and water.
 When he was brought a lighted candle he stared at in amazement and tried to grab it, only to burn his hand.
 He was equally fascinated by his own reflection in a mirror, which he also tried to grab in vain.